Realizing the Petz Recovery Map on an NMR Quantum Processor: Experimental Details

-where, each Kraus operator is defined as $\mathcal{K}_m=\tilde{U}_m\sum_{j=0}^{d^2-1} W_{m j} V_{j0} U_{j}$.
-This step ensures that the full action of the quantum channel is implemented on the system qubit. \item In the final step, a measurement is performed on the ancillary system in the computational basis.
+\item In the final step, a measurement is performed on the ancillary system in the computational basis.
 Upon measuring the ancillary qubit in $\ket{m}$ state, we get the action of the Kraus operator $\mathcal{K}_m$ simulated on the system qubit. \end{itemize}

 We now move towards the experimental demonstration of the recovery of a quantum state that has undergone decoherence due to a given damping channel—either PD or AD channel, using the Petz recovery map.
 In NMR systems, amplitude damping and phase damping correspond to intrinsic decoherence mechanisms characterized by the relaxation times $T_1$ and $T_2$, respectively.
 In our simulations, these effects are modeled as ideal quantum channels applied explicitly to the system, rather than arising from the underlying physical noise naturally present in the NMR environment.
 This approach is also essential because the experimental implementation of the associated recovery maps requires explicit knowledge of the map itself.
 It must be noted that for the specific quantum channels considered in our study, a single ancillary qubit is sufficient to implement the desired channel dynamics, as the maps are of rank-2 (two canonical Kraus operators).
 By the same analogy, the simulation of the Petz recovery map associated with the corresponding damping channel also requires only one ancillary qubit.